How Cocaine is Made: Origins, Additives, and Distribution

 • Thiam

 The cocaine that is purchased at street level by users is rarely, if ever, pure.
-In fact, a report by the United Nations Office on Drugs and Crime found that cocaine in the UK was less than 40% pure on average.[2]
-This means that it is cut with a wide range of other substances in order to make the product go further, ultimately bringing more money in for cocaine dealers.
-Some of these substances such as baking soda are mostly harmless but some can cause adverse health reactions.
+A report by the United Nations Office on Drugs and Crime found that cocaine in the UK was less than 40% pure on average.
+This means that it is cut with a wide range of other substances to make the product go further, ultimately bringing more money in for cocaine dealers.
+Some of these substances are mostly harmless but some can cause adverse health reactions.

 Some common cocaine additives include: